Turnover In Trump's White House Is 'Record-Setting,' And It Isn't Even Close

 His tenure was uncommonly short for a first chief of staff.

 And then just 10 days after he was introduced to America, Scaramucci was gone in a blaze of glory.
-Or rather, in the wake of a profanity-laden interview in which he bluntly assessed top White House staff.
+Or rather, in the aftermath of a profanity-laden interview in which he bluntly assessed top White House staff.
 He was the shortest-serving White House communications director ever.
 It was the first major personnel move under new chief of staff Kelly.
 In short order, chief strategist Steve Bannon left as well.

 After that flurry of firings and resignations over the summer, the departures continued, including that of former Apprentice contestant Omarosa Manigault Newman.